Public Participation at Board Meetings

 The Board of Education recognizes the value to school governance of public comment on educational issues and the importance of allowing members of the public to express themselves on school matters of community interest.
 The Board offers public participation to members of the public in accordance with the procedures below.
 The Board applies these procedures to all speakers and does not discriminate based on the identity of the speaker, content of the speech, or viewpoint of the speaker.

 The Board is also committed to conducting its meetings in a productive and efficient manner that assures that the regular agenda of the Board is completed in a reasonable period of time, honors the voluntary nature of the Board's time and using that time efficiently, and allows for a fair and adequate opportunity for input to be considered.
-Consequently, public participation at Board meetings will be governed by the following principle:
+Consequently, public participation at Board meetings will be governed by this bylaw.

-B. In order to permit the fair and orderly expression of such comment, the Board shall provide a period for public participation at every regular meeting of the Board, and at those public meetings of the Board during which action may be taken.
-The Board shall also publish rules to govern such participation in Board meetings.
+In order to permit the fair and orderly expression of such comment, the Board shall provide a period for public participation at all regular meetings of the Board and publish rules to govern such participation in Board meetings.

 The presiding officer shall be guided by the following rules: